The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/skills-overview.md

 **Rabbit Medium ("Bunny")**

-This ninjutsu does no damage and has no effect aside from spawning a small rabbit on the player's head.
-It still triggers the 1.5 second recast like all other ninjutsu.
+This Ninjutsu does no damage and has no effect aside from spawning a small rabbit on the player's head.
+It still triggers the 1.5 second recast like all other Ninjutsu.

 # Regular Abilities (oGCDs)